devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ## External CI Pipeline

-You can use Devtron for Deployments on Kubernetes while still using your own CI tool such as Jenkins.
+You can use Devtron for Deployments on Kubernetes while still using your own CI tool (such as Jenkins).
 External CI features can be used for such cases where the CI tool is hosted outside the Devtron platform.

 ![](../../../.gitbook/assets/external_pipeline%20%282%29.jpg)